 Generating solar domestic hot water when heating is not required also serves to protect the panels from damage that can occur due to overheating in summer.

-In the springtime, our pre-fabricated house with dense-packed cellulose walls will be delivered and installed on the slab.
-Below is a short video of the solar heated floor slab construction, stay tuned for more on the house that will be seated on it!
+Our pre-fabricated S1600 model with dense-packed cellulose walls was delivered and installed on the slab in spring time.
+Below is a short video of the solar heated frost protected shallow foundation floor slab construction, for more on the (close to) zero carbon prefab home that is seated on this frost protected shallow foundation, see here!

 Back breaking work...been there done that!!
 Good job guys!!